NVIDIA/cutlass/media/docs/cute/0t_mma_atom.md

 An "Operation" struct exposes the PTX instruction for that specific operation.
 It defines the arguments and interface it expects.
-Operation structs have minimal software dependencies -- it does not use layouts, tensors, or non-standard numeric data types.
+Operation structs have minimal software dependencies -- they do not use layouts, tensors, or non-standard numeric data types.
 Different structs have different names that describe what the MMA instruction does.
 We will explain the naming scheme below.